Configurable Sectional Sofas Insights: Explore Design Flexibility and Modern Living Room Ideas

 Chaise ConfigurationRelaxation-focused seating3–4 peopleHigh

-Interior planning often focuses on balancing seating capacity with open walking space.
-Modular sofas allow this balance by letting homeowners adjust layouts when needed.
+Interior planning often balances seating capacity with walking space.
+Modular sofas make this easier by allowing layout adjustments as needed.

 Recent Updates in Furniture Design and Living Room Trends